-I am a senior lecturer and chair of the Department of Comparative Literature at the Hebrew University of Jerusalem, where I have been teaching since 2009.
-I completed my PhD at the Centre for Medieval Studies at the University of Toronto in 2008.
-My primary research interest lies in the interrelations between literature and ethics in the later Middle Ages and the Italian Renaissance, with a particular emphasis on the works of Dante, Petrarch, and Boccaccio.
-My first book, Petrarch’s Humanism and the Care of the Self, was published by Cambridge UP in 2010.
-I recently completed a second book, entitled Boccaccio and the Consolation of Literature.
-My current research project deals with literary, philosophical, and theological attitudes to compassion in the later Middle Ages and the Renaissance.
-I have published articles on medieval and Renaissance literature in journals such as Speculum, MLN, and I Tatti Studies, and have contributed chapters to The Cambridge Companion to Petrarch, The Cambridge Companion to Boccaccio, and The Oxford Handbook of Medieval Latin Literature.
-Besides my work on Italian Renaissance Literature, I am also interested in the history of autobiography from antiquity to the present and contemporary theories of affects.
+Gur Zak a senior lecturer at the department of Comparative Literature at the Hebrew University of Jerusalem, where he has been teaching since 2009.
+He completed his PhD at the Centre for Medieval Studies at the University of Toronto in 2008.
+His primary research interest lies in the interrelations between literature and ethics in the later Middle Ages and the Italian Renaissance, with a particular emphasis on the works of Dante, Petrarch, and Boccaccio.
+His first book, Petrarch’s Humanism and the Care of the Self, was published by Cambridge UP in 2010.
+His second book is entitled Boccaccio and the Consolation of Literature.
+His current research project deals with literary, philosophical, and theological attitudes to compassion in the later Middle Ages and the Renaissance.
+He has published articles on medieval and Renaissance literature in journals such as Speculum, MLN, and I Tatti Studies, and have contributed chapters to The Cambridge Companion to Petrarch, The Cambridge Companion to Boccaccio, and The Oxford Handbook of Medieval Latin Literature.
+Besides his work on Italian Renaissance Literature, he is also interested in the history of autobiography from antiquity to the present and contemporary theories of affects.